Socialist Kshama Sawant declares victory in tightly contested Seattle City Council race

 When the first tranche of votes was released Tuesday, Sawant trailed Orion by nearly 8 percentage points.

-As more ballots were counted, she rapidly gained ground.
-More progressive candidates have tended to do better among Seattle voters who drop their ballots closer to the voting deadline.
+But as more ballots were counted, she rapidly gained ground.
+More progressive candidates tend to pick up a greater percentage of Seattle’s later vote.

 By Thursday, she was threatening Orion’s lead.
 On Friday, she surged past him.
 She currently leads Orion with 51.6% of the vote.

-At the Saturday news conference, Sawant said her immediate priority will be to pursue rent control and institute a “strong tax” against businesses such as Amazon to fund affordable housing and other services.
+At the press conference, Sawant said her immediate priority will be to pursue rent control and institute a “strong tax” against businesses like Amazon to fund affordable housing and other services.

-Fewer than 1,000 ballots are estimated to still be tallied in District 3, according to King County Elections.
+There are an estimated fewer than 1,000 votes that have yet to be tallied in District 3, according to King County Elections.
 Sawant is up 1,515 votes.

 Turnout in the district, which covers dense neighborhoods such as Capitol Hill and the Central District and more suburban areas such as Montlake and Madison Park, has reached 57.6%.
 Turnout citywide is now nearly 55%.